 Taking Gifts to Newlyweds

 On Shab-e Chele, the newlyweds’ families prepare gifts for each other called “Shab Chelei.”
-This custom is different for each city and is performed in a special way.
+This custom is different for each city and is performed in a particular way.
 The philosophy of this tradition was that, in the past, the bride and groom could meet only in special situations such as Yalda.
 As a result, the groom’s family asked the bride’s family to allow the bride to attend the Yalda night ceremony in their house.
-The Shab Chelei gift includes various sweets, fabrics, bags, shoes and winter clothes, gold, nuts, dried fruits, etc. This custom is still practiced in some cities of Iran.
+The Shab Chelei gift includes various sweets, fabrics, bags, shoes and winter clothes, gold, nuts, dried fruits, etc. This custom is still practiced in some cities in Iran.

 Participating in Yalda Night Event

 Shab-e-Yalda festival and its fascinating traditions were added to Iran’s List of National Treasures in 2008.
-Yalda Night Event is also celebrated in Tajikistan, Afghanistan, Uzbekistan, Turkmenistan, Armenia, and Azerbaijan.
+Yalda Event is also celebrated in Tajikistan, Afghanistan, Uzbekistan, Turkmenistan, Armenia, and Azerbaijan.

 Like this article?

 Get updated articles about Iran trip